-Apple Announces Date for Next iPhone Event, Sends Out Invitations
+Apple Announces Date For Next iPhone Event, Sends Out Invitations

 The new Apple Watch Series 4 will also feature some new improvements over previous models.
 The new watch will feature the same case size, but with a larger display.
 Rumored new features include Face ID and advanced health tracking.

-9to5Mac reports that new iPad Pro models may also be revealed at the launch event.
+Website 9to5Mac reports that new iPad Pro models may also be revealed at the launch event.
 New features include Face ID, no home button, and new 11-inch and 12.9-inch models.
 CNN reports that the release date for the next iOS operating system might also be announced at the upcoming event.

 CNET reports that Apple has been performing well in recent years, and strong fourth-quarter revenue projections suggest that this trend will continue.
 The iPhone is one of the top-selling devices worldwide, and Apple Music and the App Store continue to produce high revenues.
 Apple has also expanded into new markets with its wearable products.
 In August, Apple made history as the first publicly traded trillion-dollar company in the U.S.